This post was first published in 2012 and is regularly updated.

 9. Run regular interviews with people who fascinate you.

-Believe it or not, it’s rare to come across an informed, thoughtful, and careful interviewer and interview series (or—not just someone looking to fill a slot or post generic content based on pre-fab questions).
+Believe it or not, it’s rare to come across an informed, thoughtful, and careful interviewer and interview series (and not just someone looking to fill a slot or post generic content based on pre-fab questions).

-Think about themes, hooks, or angles for an interview series on your site, and run them on a regular basis—but only as frequently as you have time to invest in a well-researched and quality interview.
-Such series also offer you an excellent way to build your network and community relationships, which has a way of paying off in the long run.
+Think about themes, hooks, or angles for an interview series on your site/blog, social media, or email newsletter, and feature them on a regular basis—but only as frequently as you have time to invest in a well-researched and quality interview.
+Such series also offer you an excellent way to build your network and community relationships.

 Check these interview series for an idea of what’s possible:

-Whenever you guest or appear on other websites, that’s an opportunity to have multiple links back to your own site and social network accounts.
+Whenever you guest at other websites, that’s an opportunity to have multiple links back to your own site.
+This helps over the long term with your site’s authority and visibility in search.

 A meaningful guest post means pitching sites that have a bigger audience than you, but they should also have a readership that’s a good match for your work.
 If you need a strong introduction to guest posting how-to, visit this excellent Copyblogger post.